-Texas State Water Code, Section 36.1071, Subsection (h) (Texas Water Code, 2015), states that, in developing its groundwater management plan, a groundwater conservation district shall use groundwater availability modeling information provided by the executive administrator of the Texas Water Development Board (TWDB) in conjunction with any available site-specific information provided by the district for review and comment to the Executive Administrator.
+Texas State Water Code, Section 36.1071, Subsection (h) (Texas Water Code, 2011), states that, in developing its groundwater management plan, a groundwater conservation district shall use groundwater availability modeling information provided by the executive administrator of the Texas Water Development Board (TWDB) in conjunction with any available site-specific information provided by the district for review and comment to the executive administrator.
 Information derived from groundwater availability models that shall be included in the groundwater management plan includes:

-- 1. the annual amount of recharge from precipitation, if any, to the groundwater resources within the district; - 2. for each aquifer within the district, the annual volume of water that discharges from the aquifer to springs and any surface water bodies, including lakes, streams, and rivers; and - 3. the annual volume of flow into and out of the district within each aquifer and between aquifers in the district.
+- the annual amount of recharge from precipitation to the groundwater resources within the district, if any; - for each aquifer within the district, the annual volume of water that discharges from the aquifer to springs and any surface water bodies, including lakes, streams, and rivers; and - the annual volume of flow into and out of the district within each aquifer and between aquifers in the district.

-This report-Part 2 of a two-part package of information from the TWDB to the San Patricio County Groundwater Conservation District-fulfills the requirements noted above.
-Part 1 of the two-part package is the Historical Water Use/State Water Plan data report.
+This report-Part 2 of a two-part package of information from the TWDB to the Calhoun County Groundwater Conservation District-fulfills the requirements noted above.
+Part 1 of the two-part package is the Estimated Historical Water Use/State Water Plan data report.
 The District will receive this data report from the TWDB Groundwater Technical Assistance Section.
-Questions about the data report can be directed to Mr. Stephen Allen, (512) 463-7317 or stephen.allen@twdb.texas.gov.
+Questions about the data report can be directed to Mr. Stephen Allen, stephen.allen@twdb.texas.gov, (512) 463-7317.